 Italian speech while teacher's notes are in English

-This is a course that belongs to the field of applied electromagnetics (ING-INF/02 – Electromagnetic fields).
+This is a course that belongs to the field of applied electromagnetic (ING-INF/02 – Electromagnetic fields).
 The course aims at providing advanced knowledge of electromagnetic compatibility.
-The main focus is on ICT and electromagnetic security applications within the framework provided by actual standards and regulations.
+The planning constraints imposed by regulations will be particularly addressed.

 Knowledge and understanding: